benhsz/parless/README.md

 # parsvelte
-A DrRacket plugin to streamline how code appears in the editor
+DrRacket plugin to streamline how code appears in the editor